CarlG96/synthestory/README.md

 <img src="media/images/bug-image.png">
 I tried to use an internal script in the HTML to pre-populate a form by changing it's 'value' attribute in the HTML with data passed in from the view.
 This caused Django to represent any unusual characters (such as apostrophes) with data such as '&#x27;' as a safety precaution.
 I then tried to use an external JavaScript file to do the same but this resulted in it not reading the Django template properly and showing no data.
 To rectify the problem I passed in an a dictionary of values to the form in the view as an initial value which populated the fields without bugs.

+ACCOUNT_EMAIL_VERIFICATION was set to 'optional' in settings.
+When making fake accounts to test the signup feature using fake email addresses would cause a 500 internal server error due to the email not being sent to a valid email address but the account would still be created.
+As SyntheStory does not require an email address to verify account I decided to change ACCOUNT_EMAIL_VERIFICATION to 'none' to prevent internal server errors.

 ## Unfixed Bugs

 Firefox messages: The messages that display on firefox browser do not have the text and cross line up correctly.
 As they work on brave I have left this as it may just be a discrepancy between how the browsers display the messages and it is still prefectly readable and understandable on Firefox.